vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 # <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/rocket.svg" width="20" height="20"> Subdomains

-A subdomain allows you to create a unique web URL that you can distribute to your attendees.
+A subdomain (or Portal) allows you to create a unique web URL that you can distribute to your attendees.
 This not only provides a personalized and branded web address but also gives you the flexibility to customize the user interface (UI) elements, such as colors, to align with your branding preferences.

-Likewise, you can embed a subdomain into your website to redirect users to your live-stream event.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/magnifying-glass-chart.svg" width="20" height="20"> Overview